newtonmathias/freeCodeCamp/guide/english/javascript/arrow-functions/index.md

 title: Arrow Functions
 ---

 Arrow functions are a new ES6 syntax for writing JavaScript function expressions.
+An arrow function expression has a shorter syntax than a function expression and does not have its own this , arguments, super, or new.target.
 The shorter syntax saves time, as well as simplifying the function scope.

 ## What are arrow functions?